intersel/Blapy/README.md

 So, it may help you to transform your "normal" web site in a web application too, creating easily ajax/rest calls without the hassle of changing the way you develop websites.

-# Have a look on the "Hello World" demo
+# Have a look on the "Hello World" demo and other demos
 [Go and see the demo: http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/](http://www.intersel.net/demos/intersel/Blapy/demos/helloworld/)

-and the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) inspired from [TodoMVC](http://todomvc.com/)
+You can have a look on a more complete example based on the [SB Admin 2 - Free Bootstrap Admin] Theme(http://www.intersel.net/demos/intersel/Blapy/demos/startbootstrap-sb-admin-2/pages/) (you can see the original one [here](http://startbootstrap.com/template-overviews/sb-admin-2/). or the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) inspired from [TodoMVC](http://todomvc.com/)

-All the demos are listed there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)
+All the demos found in the demos directory can be tested there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)

 # Who may need it?
 Everyone using a CMS that generates web pages from a server and would like to transform his website to a client application-like website, ie that does not reload each page during the user navigation but only the needed blocks within the page.